-Getting beaten up by a teenager, despite being a master firebender, and his opponent still struggling with the basics.
+- Getting beaten up by a teenager, despite being a "master" firebender, and his opponent still working with the basics.

-Successfully capturing the Avatar, (read, got an elite group of marksmen to do it while he stayed behind), then placing him under a token guard, (read, two guys), and gathering the rest of the garrison together so he can make a speech to them about the Fire Nation being superior and how great he is.
+- Successfully capturing the Avatar, (read, got an elite group of marksmen to do it while he stayed behind), then placing him under a token guard, (read: four guys), and gathering the rest of the garrison together so he can make a speech to them about the Fire Nation being superior and how great he is.

-Setting fire to his own boat because a twelve year old was making fun of him.
+- Setting fire to his own boats because a twelve year old was making fun of him.

-The episode Hobo-13 shows that if put in the command of a group of soldiers Zim will needlessly sacrifice everyone until he alone succeeds, using them as either bridges to cross a gap (when there's a tree nearby to knock down), using others as bait and even using his last remaining soldier as a battering ram.
+- The episode "Hobo-13" shows that if put in the command of a group of soldiers Zim will needlessly sacrifice everyone until he alone succeeds, using them as either bridges to cross a gap (when there's a tree nearby to knock down), using others as bait and even using his last remaining soldier as a battering ram.
 Needless to say, the Drill Sergeant failed him so hard he got bruises.
 Then Zim SOMEHOW manages to beat said Drill Sergeant in combat.

 - General Specific in Sheep in the Big City.
 To put it bluntly, this guy can't even catch one sheep in a city where nobody likes sheep for some reason.

 - Exo Squad has Captain Marcus.
 All of his tactics mostly involve attacking right away with no thought of any battleplans what so ever.
 Most of which end in spectacular failure.
 Also his complete disregard for the use of Exo-Frames in any form.
 This is especially telling considering the show is about a squad of E-frame pilots.